Can China Reskill 220M Workers?

 If you’re Chinese, that’s something exciting to look forward to.
 And these days, a little excitement about the future of work and jobs is much needed.

 There’s more excitement and hope reading about Amazon ponying up $1B in its pledge to reskill 100,000 of its employees—including apprenticeships in robotics—than listening to what seems to amount to continued government lip service in the face of an impending disaster.
 In the U.S. the labor market remains 10 million jobs below its pre-pandemic levels.
-The Organization for Economic Co-operation and Development (OECD) is reporting 45.5 million persons unemployed as of January.
+The Organization for Economic Co-operation and Development (OECD) was reporting 45.5 million persons unemployed at the height of the pandemic, back in of January 2021.

 Employer initiatives are spotty at best.
 Deloitte reports that only 17 percent of companies have made “meaningful investments” in reskilling initiatives.
 In the end, big problems cost big money that only big governments can provide.
 So far, big governments are no-shows.